 2. Address the Prospects by First Names

-Once you’ve got the prospect’s email, there comes the imminence of the email soon to be sent.
+Once you’ve found the prospect’s email, there comes the imminence of the email soon to be sent.
 However, there isn’t any guarantee that there will exist not only a positive but any reaction at all.

 There’s more than just one popular way of doing it.
 For instance, you can use ‘Fwd:’ or ‘Re:’, but only when it is necessary, manually added just to send the message of a personal approach from a friendly face.
 As it’s always good to have some news from a friend and this marketing strategy can work.

 As Carly Stec documented in her article, catching the user’s attention is a constant journey through the email, and addressing the sender name is one of the first steps.

 There’s still a good chance that the recipients’ name you’ve got in the database aren’t actually their names, but there’s a good chance you won’t fail.
 It is, after all, a little more personal to have a first-name-base approach.

 3. Use Open Loops that Sparks the Curiosity of the Reader

 Using an open loop to attract your prospects into opening your emails daily is a functioning way of increasing your open rate.
 However, you should keep in mind that good content marketers’ task is not completed when the prospect clicked on the email subject line.

 There’s no use in building anticipation in the subject just to disappoint in the content of the email.
 So delivering what you promised to when the prospect gave you the email address is a must in order to maintain your position.
 The example below brought up by Jeremy Reeves, is quite a pedagogical approach of this tip.